Ted Aoki Award

 The Ted Aoki Award for Best Paper in Curriculum Studies is a non-monetary award of excellence established in honour of the life and work of the most prominent Canadian curriculum scholar of his time—Dr. Ted Aoki.
-His ground-breaking and unique contribution to reconceptualizing curriculum through attunement to pedagogical relationship, subject matter, and culture has shaped the field of curriculum studies.
-His influence on several generations of curriculum scholars who studied under his guidance at the University of Alberta, has left a long-lasting legacy.
-This prestigious award is presented by the Alberta Journal of Educational Research (AJER) every year to an author or authors who, in their article, have engaged deeply in the question of the relationship between curriculum theory and classroom practice in ways that “allow us to free ourselves of the tunnel vision effect of mono-dimensionality” (Aoki, 2005, p.
-94).
+Hisinfluence on several generations of curriculum scholars who studied under his guidance at the University of Alberta and beyond has left a long-lasting legacy.
+This prestigious award is presented by the Alberta Journal of Educational Research (AJER) every year to an author or authors who, in their article, have engaged deeply in the question of the relationship between curriculum inquiry and classroom practice in ways that align with the scholarship of Ted Aoki.

 Eligibility Criteria and Process

-• The award will be granted to the author/s of the paper published in AJER that makes a significant contribution to the field of curriculum studies.
+- The award will be granted to the author/s of the paper published in AJER that makes a significant contribution to the field of curriculum studies as envisioned by Aoki.

 a) Copy of the published paper.